-The minor in Entrepreneurship consists of 15 semester hours from the following: ACCT 280, MKTG 380, ENTR 373, 473 and 579.
-Proficiency in computer applications equivalent to the level required for the successful completion of CSCI 101 and 101B and two from CSCI 101 A, C, D, F, I or P. Courses numbered above 299 must be taken after the student achieves junior status.
+The minor in entrepreneurship consists of 15 semester hours from the following: ACCT 280, MKTG 380, ENTR 373, 473 and 579.
+Proficiency in computer applications equivalent to the level required for the successful completion of CSCI 101 and appropriate labs to meet prerequisites is required.
+Courses numbered above 299 must be taken after the student achieves junior status.